Search

 Liquid, Gas, or Semi-Liquid?

 The type of fluid you work with is another big factor when choosing which flow meter best fits your application.
-Fluid type breaks into four categories: gas, liquid, slurry, and vapor—each with it's own unique characteristics.
+Fluid type breaks into four categories: gas, liquid, slurry, and vapor-each with its own unique characteristics.

 Properties such as fluid density, temperature, viscosity, and corrosiveness/acidity all must be determined before a final selection.
 This ensures you avoid choosing a flow meter incompatible with the fluid type you are attempting to measure.
 Electromagnetic flow meters, for example, won't work with non-conductive fluids like hydrocarbons.
 Likewise, few meter types are capable of measuring slurries because of their unique semi-liquid characteristics.